L4OS/Primula/lexic_parser/README.md

 ```

 The Primula Raw Lexeme format file is a source for Primula Syntax parser.

 Lines stated with the at symbol define source line number.

 Each lexeme defined as a decimal number.

-Lexeme number 1 conveys text which can be user defined name, such as variable or funtiona names, name of user defined types and so on.
+Lexeme number 1 conveys text which can be user defined name, such as variable or function name, name of user defined type and so on.

 Lexem number 5 conveys string constants.